Nærøy Municipality

-Nærøy ([ˈnæ̂ːrœʏ]) is a former municipality in Trøndelag county, Norway.
-The municipality existed from 1838 until its dissolution in 2020 when it joined Nærøysund Municipality.
-It was part of the Namdalen region.
+Nærøy ([ˈnæ̂ːrœʏ]) is a former municipality of Trøndelag county, Norway.
+The municipality existed from 1838 until its dissolution in 2020.
+It is now part of Nærøysund Municipality in the Namdalen region.
 Norway's smallest town, Kolvereid, was the administrative centre of the municipality.
-Some villages in Nærøy included Abelvær, Foldereid, Gravvik, Lund, Ottersøy, Salsbruket, Steine, and Torstad.
+Some villages in Nærøy Municipality included Abelvær, Foldereid, Gravvika, Lund, Ottersøya, Salsbruket, Steine, and Torstad.

 At the time of its dissolution in 2020, the 1068 km2 municipality was the 96th largest by area out of the 422 municipalities in Norway.
-Nærøy was the 200th most populous municipality in Norway with a population of 5,117.
+Nærøy Municipality was the 200th most populous municipality in Norway with a population of 5,072.
 The municipality's population density was 4.8 PD/km2 and its population had increased by 2% over the previous decade.

 General information

-Nærøy was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
-On 1 July 1869, the western island district was separated from Nærøy to become the new municipality of Vikten.
-This left Nærøy with 1,477 residents.
-On 1 January 1902, an unpopulated area of Kolvereid was transferred to Nærøy municipality.
+Nærøy was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+On 1 July 1869, the western island district was separated from Nærøy Municipality to become the new Vikten Municipality.
+This left Nærøy Municipality with 1,477 residents.
+On 1 January 1902, an unpopulated area of Kolvereid Municipality was transferred to Nærøy Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the neighboring municipalities of Kolvereid (population: 2,426), Nærøy (population: 2,182), Gravvik (population: 816), and the western two-thirds of Foldereid were merged to form the new, larger municipality of Nærøy.
+On 1 January 1964, a large merger took place.
+The following areas were merged to form a new, larger Nærøy Municipality: